-The District Planning Advisory Council (DPAC) provides community and ISD 279 staff involvement in planning for and evaluating existing instructional programs.
+The District Planning Advisory Council helps to shape the future of our students, families and community members by providing community-based input and feedback in planning for and evaluating existing instructional programs.

 DPAC operates with three subcommittees.
 DPAC members select the subcommittee on which they want to serve.

 Achievement & Evaluation: